From Benchwarmer to Starter: How to Be the All Star of Your Job Search

 Famous power forwards: Tim Duncan, Charles Barkley, Dennis Rodman, Kevin Garnett

-In any job, you need to be flexible and ready to adjust to changing circumstances.
+Be the power forward: In any job, you need to be flexible and ready to adjust to changing circumstances.
 Perhaps a planned strategy doesn’t deliver the expected results, or your manager puts a last-minute project on your plate.
 How do you react?
 Obstacles and interruptions are an inevitable part of any workday, and companies want to know how you’ll handle them.

-Think about examples of when you’ve made effective adjustments at work to share during an interview… and have examples of when you haven’t been flexible, too.
-Sometimes stories about a lesson learned from mistakes can be just as powerful!
+Think about examples of when you’ve made effective adjustments at work to share during an interview and have examples of when you haven’t been flexible, too.
+Sometimes stories about a lesson learned from mistakes can be just as powerful.

 Center

-Famous centers: Shaquille O’Neal, Yao Ming, Dwight Howard, Kareem Abdul-Jabbar
+Famous Centers: Shaquille O’Neal, Yao Ming, Dwight Howard, Kareem Abdul-Jabbar

 About LaSalle Network